 - applied to the Preferred Alternative.
+The same types of adjustments would also apply to the Conceptual

+Alternatives

+- 11 Alternatives.

-The same types of adjustments would also apply to the ConceptualAlternatives. - 12 Existing right-of-way within slope limits necessary for maintenance purposes or for access to the new 13 roadway and bridge would be retained by IDOT or MoDOT in their respective state. - 14 Most of the needed right-of-way area east of the river is agricultural land or USACE land within the St. - 15 Louis District.
-MoDOT would acquire all properties needed in Missouri for this project while IDOT would - acquire all properties needed in Illinois, including areas needed for maintenance and inspection access. - 17 Any right-of-way deemed excess would be offered for sale to adjacent land owners or be transferred to - 18 the city or county government. - 19 No existing buildings are expected to be acquired as a result of this project. - 20 > MoDOT and IDOT will ensure that the Uniform Relocation Assistance and Real Property Acquisition - 21 Policies Act of 1970, as amended be carried out without discrimination based on race, color, - 22 national origin, religion, and age and in compliance with Title VI (the Civil Rights Act of 1964), the - 23 President's Executive Order on Environmental Justice, and the Americans with Disabilities Act.
+12 Existing right-of-way within slope limits necessary for maintenance purposes or for access to the new 13 roadway and bridge would be retained by IDOT or MoDOT in their respective state.

+14 Most of the needed right-of-way area west of the river is agricultural land within the Bois Brule Levee

+15 and Drainage District.
+MoDOT would acquire all properties needed in Missouri for this project while

+16 IDOT would acquire all properties needed in Illinois, including areas needed for maintenance and

+17 inspection access.
+Any right-of-way deemed excess would be offered for sale to adjacent land owners or

+- 18 be transferred to the city or county government. - 19 No existing buildings are expected to be acquired as a result of this project. - 20 MoDOT and IDOT will ensure that the Uniform Relocation Assistance and Real Property Acquisition - 21 Policies Act of 1970, as amended be carried out without discrimination based on race, color, - 22 national origin, religion, and age and in compliance with Title VI (the Civil Rights Act of 1964), the - 23 President's Executive Order on Environmental Justice, and the Americans with Disabilities Act.
 In - 24 accordance with the Uniform Act and the states' relocation programs, fair market compensation will - 25 be provided to property owners who are affected by this project. - 26 The Rehabilitate the Existing Alternative (R-2) uses a one-way couplet configuration (where a modified - 27 version of U-1 or U-2 is used along with the existing Mississippi River crossing rehabilitated while - 28 maintaining its historic integrity).
 The rehabilitation of the existing bridges is expected to require areas - 29 outside the existing right-of-way.
 This will be for work items such as equipment/supply staging.
-It is - 30 expected that these impacts will be accomplished through temporary construction easements rather - than permanent takings.
-Consequently, the permanent right-of-way impacts of Reasonable Alternative - R-2 are expected to be dependent on the new alignment couplet selected (Reasonable Alternatives U-1 or U-2).

-34 3.4 Aquatic Habitat Impacts

-35 This section addresses the various topics associated with water that apply to this study.
+It is - 30 expected that these impacts will be accomplished through temporary construction easements rather - 31 than permanent takings.
+Consequently, the permanent right-of-way impacts of Reasonable Alternative - R-2 are expected to be dependent on the new alignment couplet selected (Reasonable Alternatives U-1 or U-2). - 34 3.4 Aquatic Habitat Impacts - 35 This section addresses the various topics associated with water that apply to this study.